SpatialTranscriptomicsResearch/st_spot_detector/README.md

 The spot positions and selections are further adjustable to one's own needs.
 A file is generated which contains the corrected spot coordinates of the ST data as adjusted array coordinates and pixel coordinates as well as file containing a 3x3 affine matrix to transform array coordinates to pixel coordinates which can be useful for downstream analysis.

-NOTE: this software is currently not yet fully functional and is in a testing stage of development.

 ## Dependencies
 The server uses Python 2.7 with the libraries OpenCV-Python and Pillow (PIL Fork) for image processing.
 These can easily be installed within a virtual environment using pip and requirements.txt (see Usage).
 It also uses another [tissue recognition library](https://github.com/SpatialTranscriptomicsResearch/tissue_recognition).